aanderse/LdapRecord.com/source/docs/models.md

 $user->delete();
 ```

-> {note} The account you have configured to bind to your LDAP server must have permission to delete the record
+> The account you have configured to bind to your LDAP server must have permission to delete the record
 > you have retrieved.
 If it does not, you will receive an exception upon deletion.

 #### Deleting Models By Distinguished Name